Counselling & Psychotherapy for Individuals and couples

-My interests in couples therapy include neurodiversity, communication, infidelity, and navigating life transitions together.
+My main work is with couples around communication, infidelity, neurodiverse relationships, and navigating life transitions together.

-If you're interested in learning more about my approach please feel free to reach out, and we can arrange an informal conversation.
+If you’d like to learn more about my approach, feel free to get in touch to arrange an informal conversation.

 Approach